-In the early years of the new millenium investing in Real Estate was considered a “sure fire” way to becoming a millionaire before you were 30.
-Simply buy a few houses and you were on your way.
-Housing prices started the millenium rising 5-10% a year and exploded from there.
+In the early years of the new millennium investing in Real Estate was considered a “surefire” way to becoming a millionaire before you were 30.
+Simply buy a few houses and you are on your way.
+Housing prices started the millennium rising 5-10% a year and exploded from there.
 Banks were offering loans of 100% of market value because “housing prices always go up” and so the banks couldn’t lose.
 At one point it got so crazy that lenders were actually willing to loan 120% of market value.

-One of the worst hit markets in the country was Phoenix Arizona, According to Trulia median home prices were starting at around $100,000 in 2000.
+One of the worst-hit markets in the country was Phoenix Arizona, According to Trulia median home prices started at around $100,000 in 2000.
 Prices rose to $235,000 and then fell back below $100,000 briefly but according to Phoenix mortgage brokers prices have begun rebounding.

 Every market around the country is different having its own dynamics based on the local economy, the supply of houses and the characteristics of the local government such as tax rates and whether they are pro-business or more inclined toward becoming a welfare state.